kriot/3DJS/README.md

 Using matrices is good idea because it's simple (in comparsion with other methods) and fast.
 We can save now using matrix or load identity to normalize basics.

 ##The user guide
-Standart user interface looks like white rectangle (white canvas).
+Standart user interface looks like a white rectangle (white canvas).
 There may be some lines that are drawn by developer's code.
-Standart user interface doesn't provide any menus and buttons.
-It's able to caught your mouse and/or keyboard.
+The standart user interface doesn't provide any menus and buttons.
+It could caught your mouse and/or keyboard.
 You have to ask the program developer for any instructions and guides.

 ##The developer guide